Nikki Bella Says She’s Still Holding On To Her Wedding Dress ‘Just In Case’ She Reconciles With John Cena

 Nikki, who was seen trying on potential wedding dresses in episodes of this season’s Total Divas, said that she still loves John Cena, and believes that, eventually, they will get back together and get married.

-As far as she’s concerned, the reason she didn’t marry Cena is because she was concerned about walking down the aisle, and saying vows “she would later regret.”
+As far as she’s concerned, the reason she didn’t marry Cena is because she was concerned about walking down the aisle and saying vows “she would later regret.”

 However, she conceded that she is currently “solo” because she’d like to deal with the issues that “gave her cold feet” in the first place.